acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE3 - Implement and Configure State Machine.md

 Move to the AWS Step Functions Console https://console.aws.amazon.com/states/home?region=us-east-1#/homepage
 Click the `Hamburger Menu` at the top left and click `State Machines`
 Click `Create State Machine`
-Select `Author with Code Snippets` which will allow you to use Amazon States Language
+Select `Write your workflow in code` which will allow you to use Amazon States Language
 Scroll down
 for `type` select `standard`
 Open this in a new tab https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/pet-cuddle-o-tron.json